From ‘Made in China’ to ‘Innovate in China’ – International Finance Magazine

 Last year, China gave birth to a massive 1.9 million new businesses (across all sectors) and saw some record breakingIPOs in the global market.

 And unlike the US, which has Silicon Valley and the area around Boston which are known for their startup ecosystems, China has several dozen ‘Silicon Valleys’.
 “Most of these are in the embryonic stage.
 Silicon Valley has a long history of success while the Chinese ones are new.
-The oldest — Zhongquancun in Beijing district — dates back to the ’80s,” says Zhang Chia Hou, China & India analyst and a board member of http://www.chindia-alert.org.and author of
+The oldest — Zhongquancun in Beijing district — dates back to the ’80s,” says Zhang Chia Hou, China & India analyst and a board member of GrowthEnabler.com and author ofhttp://www.chindia-alert.org.

 According to Wan Gang, China’s minister of science and technology, the district last year birthed 49 startups daily.
 As of March 2015, 129 high-tech zones had been approved by the State Council.
 These are designated areas in different cities where entrepreneurs are supported by different policies and benefits, such as fast Internet connections, government assistance in funding, and access to talented and educated human resources from nearby universities.